vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 ~ $
 ```

-Now, if you want to know where you are, execute `pwd` command.
+Now, to know where you are, execute `pwd` command.

 ```bash
 ~ $ pwd